Kelly Potz: A Passion for Science and Health Care

 “Throughout my time touring, speaking with current students and faculty, and learning about the college, I knew I wanted to be here,” Potz said.
 “We have nationally and internationally acclaimed experts teaching us, along with movers and shakers within pharmacy who are paving the way to the future of pharmacy practice nationwide.”

-Potz is enjoying her time as a student at the College of Pharmacy and she would like to see more students to join the pharmacy profession.
+Potz is enjoying her time as a pharmacy student and she would like to see more students join the pharmacy profession.

 “If you are someone who has a deep love for people, learning, and constant improvement, we’d love to have you join us in the profession of pharmacy,” Potz said.